Bev Mason: Episcopal ministry

-On 24 July 2018, it was announced Mason would become the next Bishop of Warrington, a suffragan bishop in the Diocese of Liverpool.
+On 24 July 2018, Mason was announced as the next Bishop of Warrington, a suffragan bishop in the Diocese of Liverpool.
 She was consecrated as a bishop at York Minster by John Sentamu, Archbishop of York, on 18 October 2018.
 She was officially welcomed into the diocese during a service at Liverpool Cathedral on 17 November 2018.
-In the vacancy following Paul Bayes' retirement, Mason is also acting diocesan Bishop of Liverpool.
+In the vacancy following Paul Bayes' retirement, Mason became acting diocesan Bishop of Liverpool.